cal-data-eng/cal-data-eng.github.io/fa23faq.md

 - CS61B
 - DATA C100, CS189, INFO 251, or DATA 144.

-These prerequisites may not be taken concurrently.
+These prerequisites may *not* be taken concurrently with Data 101.

 ---
 ## Will the official prerequisites be enforced?